 The biathlon program at Blackhawk Ski Club has grown from a small group of participants to the leader in expanding biathlon opportunities to youth and adults in Wisconsin and surrounding States.
 Recent events have included races, shooting and safety clinics, and helping biathlon programs get started in Green Bay and Hayward.

-The goal of the Blackhawk biathlon program is to give club members the opportunity to participate in winter biathlon which combines cross country skiing and target shooting.
-Participants in the past have included novices with no prior experience to experienced biathletes intent on making the national and Olympic teams.
-The biathlon venue at Blackhawk provides a safe reliable place to practice and race.
-The Blackhawk biathlon venue is one of the few sites in the United States that also has manmade snow and lights.
-This program has grown over the past 10 years and will include a new shelter at the biathlon venue for training, races and storing equipment.
+The goal of the Blackhawk biathlon program is to provide club members with the opportunity to participate in winter biathlon, which combines cross country skiing and target shooting.
+Participants have included novices with no prior experience and experienced biathletes intent on making national and Olympic teams.
+The biathlon venue at Blackhawk provides a safe reliable place to practice and race, and is one of the few sites in the U.S.A. that also has manmade snow and lights.
+In Fall 2017, club members completed a new shelter at the biathlon venue for training, races and storing equipment.
 A big thanks to all who donated funds and helped with planning and construction.

 The Blackhawk biathlon area is open to club members when participating in practices, involved in introduction to biathlon sessions or races.
 The 50-meter biathlon area includes lighting for evening practices and is connected to the manmade snow network of trails.
 Club members interested in use of the 50-meter shooting area need prior biathlon safety certification or be involved in an organized club biathlon activity.